MihSawant/spring-boot-kafka/README.md

 like the Producer and Consumer _groupId_ _servers_, _key and value serializers and deserializers_.
 Here Spring Boot makes our life easy so instead of implementing all the config code ourselves, the Framework does all the work for us.

+Next we are going to create a **_Topic_** using the TopicBuilder class, provide a name and add mark it as a Bean.